python/devguide/security/policy.rst

 to report a bug as a vulnerability.

-Vulnerabilities must be exploitable from code, configurations, pre-conditions, or deployments that might feasibly exist in the real world.
+Vulnerabilities must be exploitable from code, configurations, pre-conditions, or deployments that may in the real world.
 For example, a vulnerability only affecting code that does not make sense in a production program will not be accepted as a vulnerability.